-♦ To create a new library in the touchscreen interface
+To create a new library in the touchscreen interface

-- 1. From the home screen, open the menu [] and select Library Manager. - 2.
-Select New Library from the toolbar. - 3.
-In the New Library view, enter a name for the library and add any optional fields.
+- 1. From the home screen, open the menu [

+- 2. Select New Library from the toolbar.

+- 3. In the New Library view, enter a name for the library and add any optional fields.